finopsfoundation/framework/training-certification/finops-certified-practitioner.md

           </div>
           <h3 class="mt-8 text-lg font-medium text-gray-900 tracking-tight">Self-Paced Courses</h3>
           <p class="mt-5 text-base text-gray-600">
-            Move at your own speed and utilise the community for any support.
+            Move at your own speed and utilize the community for any support.
           </p>
           <a class="btn" href="javascript:void(0)" id="js-training-2">Learn more</a>
         </div>